Helix Platform Consent

 This restriction only applies to employment and health insurance companies.
 For example, companies that offer life, long-term care, or disability insurance are not covered by GINA.
 Neither are the US Armed Forces.
 Some states have safeguards on top of the safeguards in GINA.
 You should be aware of the laws in your state and be careful with whom you choose to share your Genetic Information.
 Please see our FAQs for more details.

 Lastly, each DNA Product has its own risks, benefits, and limitations.
 The Helix Platform will give you some details about each DNA Product.
 Each DNA Product will give more in-depth details about it through its Product Consent.
-You should carefully weigh the risks, benefits, and limitations of each product you choose to buy.
-You may way want to talk with a genetic counselor.
+You should take care to weigh the risks, benefits, and limitations of each product you choose to buy.
+You may want to talk with a genetic counselor for help weighing these factors.
 Some DNA Products may give you access to genetic counselors as part of what they offer.

 The Helix Platform has some limitations.
 Some of these are unique to Helix.
-Some are related to genetic testing in general.
+Some are related to genetics in general.
 Many of these are also discussed in our Terms of Service.

-Helix reads and stores your Exome+.
+When we sequence your DNA, we read and store your Exome+.
 At this time, Helix does not read or store your whole genome.
-Some of the DNA that Helix does not read could be needed for certain insights.
+Some of the DNA that Helix does not read could be needed for certain genetic insights.

 Your Genetic Information cannot tell you everything about yourself.
 Your genes are only a part of who you are.

 Most traits that DNA Products describe are not deterministic.
-In other words, your results describe your chance of having a given trait, but they can only rarely predict whether you do for certain.
-In some cases, factors like where and how you live can influence this chance more than your DNA.
+In other words, your results will often describe your predisposition for a trait.
+In some cases, factors like where and how you live can affect this predisposition more than your DNA.

 DNA Products are based on the current state of knowledge.
 Over time, more will be known about DNA and how it affects traits.
 As this knowledge improves, DNA Products may update the results they give you.